Residential Code of Student Conduct - CSU Northridge

 - Residents are responsible for their guest’s conduct at all times and any damages incurred by that guest.
 All guests must comply with all University and Student Housing policies.
 Guests may be asked by University staff to provide identification or leave the premises at any time.
 The guest must comply.

 - A guest must be accompanied by their host at all times.
 Guests are not permitted to be unescorted and may not be left unattended in the host’s unit or within the community.

 - No residents or guests may sleep in the lounges, lobbies or other public areas unless it is in conjunction with an official hall sponsored event or other university purpose and approved in writing by a community director or other Housing professional staff.

 - Occupancy in any unit at any given time must not exceed 10 people for apartment and 5 people for the Suites, including residents.
 Guest registration for a unit will be cut off after six people have been registered to that unit.

 - Advertising for open parties or gatherings is not permitted under any circumstance.

 Please follow the registration process described here:

-- To register an Overnight Guest, the host resident must go to the student housing portal and register their guest by 3 p.m. on the business day PRIOR to the guest’s arrival.
-Upon arrival, the resident must meet the guest at one of the guard stations by one of the security gates.
+- To register an overnight guest, the host resident must go online to the housing website and register their guest by 3 p.m. on the business day prior to the guest’s arrival.
+Upon arrival, the resident must meet the guest at one of the guard stations by the one of the security gates.